Condemor-bit/autoac_pi/README.md

 >
 >sudo /etc/init.d/lircd status

-if everthing is OK, you neeed to see something like this:
+if everything is OK, you need to see something like this:

 ![image](https://github.com/Condemor-bit/autoac_pi/assets/119131987/8e9cbce1-d519-45ee-983b-f3608d8963c5)